Lechia Gdańsk: Ownership

 During the communist era of the club's history, it was owned and run by employment sectors.
 When the club was first created it was used for the workers of the Port Reconstruction Office (Biuro Odbudowy Portów), and thus owned by the Port Reconstruction Office itself, later becoming a club for construction workers (Budowlani).
 Both Biuro Odbudowy Portów and Budowlani being included in the club's official name when they were run by these sectors.

 In 2007 Tadeusz Dąbrowski unsuccessfully tried to invest in the club.
 In 2009 Andrzej Kuchar became the majority shareholder for the club, a position he held until late 2013 when he sold his shares.

 In 2014 it became known that 72% of the club shares are controlled by an investment company named Wroclawskie Centrum finansowo (WCF) with the club being owned by Franz-Josef Wernze.
 WCF is owned by Swiss investor W&C Vermögensverwaltungs AG in which Philipp Wernze, the son of the German businessman and Lechia owner Franz-Josef Wernze, is involved.
 In summer 2014 this German control over Lechia became more and more obvious when several players from Germany joined the club.
 Under Wernze's wings are also the German clubs Viktoria Köln and Lok Leipzig.
 In 2017 the shares of the company's main shareholder, Lechia Investment, were taken over from W&C Vermögensverwaltungs by Advancesport AG.
 This saw Franz-Josef Wernze staying as the owner of Lechia, but with his son Philipp Wernze, the main shareholder in Advancesport AG, having a greater role within the club and within his father's company, ETL Group.

+During the summer of 2022 there were rumours of the club looking to be sold by current owners Franz-Josef Wernze and Advancesport AG (owned by Franz's son Philippe Wernze and Adam Mandziara).
+The sale was due to Franz's poor health and the financial position of the club.
+Nothing came to a sale during 2022 and Franz-Josef Wernze died on 27 April 2023.
+On 6 July 2023 Adam Mandziara confirmed that Lechia were in the final stages of being bought by Emirate investment fund company MADA Global Fund For Income Opportunities (or simply MADA Global), with the investment fund having created a new company called Football Culture Poland (FCP) for the purpose of taking control of Lechia.